mappazzo/protobuf-table/examples/mssql/README.md

 **`save_to_protobuf(df, filename=None) -> str`**
 - Save DataFrame to protobuf-table format for efficient storage
-- Uses pb_table library for binary compression with timestamp delta encoding
+- Uses pb_table library for binary compression with timestep offset compression
 - Parameters:
   - `df`: pandas DataFrame to save
   - `filename`: Output filename (optional, auto-generated if not provided)
 - Returns: Filename of saved protobuf file
-- Note: Timestamps are converted to Unix timestamps and compressed using sequence transforms
+- Note: Timestamps are converted to Unix timestamps and compressed using offset transforms, maintaining random access capability

+**`demonstrate_random_access(df) -> bytes`**
+- Demonstrate random access capability with timestep transforms
+- Shows how specific rows can be extracted without full deserialization
+- Parameters:
+  - `df`: pandas DataFrame to demonstrate with
+- Returns: Encoded buffer for further analysis
+- Note: Illustrates the advantage of timestep transforms over sequence transforms for irregular timestamps

 ## Database Schema Requirements